carloodq/remove_hs_from_dimer/readme.md

 # Removing Hs connected to CNOPS

-These scripts take as input some .xyz files (of dimers) and generate new .xyz files which are many possible abstractions of Hydrogens in the original structure, starting with all possible abstractions and then only keeping a diverse subset, based on criteria such as 1st and 2nd connectivity to the abstracvted hydrogen.
+These scripts take as input some .xyz files (of dimers) and generate new .xyz files which are many possible abstractions of Hydrogens in the original structure, starting with all possible abstractions and then only keeping a diverse subset, based on criteria such as 1st and 2nd connectivity to the abstracted hydrogen.

 ## Part 1
 Set up the directory with the xyz file by running this command